 Questions We’re Asking This Week: San Joaquin Valley Edition

-We’re launching a new series called “Questions We’re Asking This Week” that catalogs some of the inquiries we’re chasing in order to help people and communities help themselves out of poverty.
+We’re launching a new series called “Questions We’re Asking This Week” that catalogs some of the inquiries we’re chasing in order to help people and communities help themselves.

 Approximately one year ago, Heron connected with a local community leader in the San Joaquin Valley.
 We were interested in her perspective on what was happening in the valley, as we didn’t know much about the region.